hxt-tg/adelaide-harvard-natbib-style/README.md

 Developing / Known issues:

-- [ ] **All types**: If there are two/three authors, cites omit the second and the third authors using `et al.` so far.
+- [ ] **All types**: So far, if there are two/three authors, cites omit the second and the third authors using `et al.`.
 As expect, two or three authors should fully exists.
-For or more authors should be in breif syle.
+Four or more authors should be in brief.
 - [ ] **Webpage**: Some of website tags are not supported yet.
 Including `blog`, `tweet`, et al.
 - [ ] **Journal articles**: `[no pagination]` / `article no.` is not supported.
 - [ ] **A far more target**: Refactor on `biblatex` package.
 This is TBD.